 On the second day of the festival, the theme was the exodus of God’s people out of Egypt.
 The Ten Plagues’ drama was one of the most anticipated.
 The live visual effects of the Dead Sea divided into two were more realistic every year.

 On the third day, it was time to remember how God freed his people from the Babylonian captivity.
-On the fourth day, the days before the Roman Empire destroyed Jerusalem were relived and how God’s people were spared was depicted.
+On the fourth day, the days before the Roman Empire destroyed Jerusalem were reenacted and how God’s people were spared was depicted.
 And on the fifth and final day, all present remembered how God saved his people in the Final War and celebrated the end of the Old World.

 “June!
 You were amazing,” Anne said.